People often hear the word “advocacy” and think of professional lobbyists. Advocacy is much more than lobbying – and anyone can be an advocate!

 - Sharing what we have learned from our initiatives and heard from the community.

 - Focusing on where we align with others and working with allies to collectively drive change.

 - Find out who represents you and tell them what is important to our community.

 Looking to get involved with United Way's advocacy work?
-Contact Stephanie Bowman at email@example.com
+Contact Jamie McNulty at firstname.lastname@example.org

 For over 73 years United Way of West Ellis County (UWWEC) has fought for the health, education and financial stability of every person in our community.
 In Ellis County today, 27% of households struggle to afford the basic household necessities.
 These households are one step away from spiraling into poverty.